Masthead

 Not sure where to go next, but it will be a mixture of new music and classics and suggestions welcome below…

-Current thoughts of things that might be nice to listen to are: Steely Dan, Billy Joel, Siouxsie & the Banshees (pre-Ju-Ju), XTC, Paul Simon (pre-Graceland), Rory Gallagher, Can, OMD (Bauhaus Staircase when it is released), Fugazi, Matiel, Bronski Beat, and the Brandenburg Concertos.
+Current thoughts of things that might be nice to listen to are: Steely Dan, Billy Joel, Siouxsie & the Banshees (pre-Ju-Ju), XTC, Kate Bush, Paul Simon (pre-Graceland), Rory Gallagher, Can, OMD, Fugazi, Matiel, Joni Mitchell, Van Fer Graaf Generator, and some reggae (dub or dancehall probably).

 Places to buy records